Real Score

 Notes

-1. As you may have noticed, we are not considering customer reviews as a part of the score, as these are either easily faked, or collected too easily.
+1. As you may have noticed, I’m not considering customer reviews as a part of the score, as these are either easily faked, or collected too easily.
 As an example, some competitions send an instant Trustpilot invitation to their customers when they buy tickets, and sometimes people have the tendency to leave positive reviews in the hopes of winning.
 This could mean that a new competition could potentially have hundreds or thousands of genuine (or fake) 5-star reviews, without even giving out a single prize!
+If you would like to learn more about why you shouldn’t trust reviews of competitions, I highly recommend you read my blog post where I go into great detail on this.

-2. We will only link to competitions with a Real Score of, or higher than 7 on this website, to reduce the likelihood of someone actually parting their money with a competition that received a score of Not Recommended or less.
+2. I will only link to competitions with a Real Score of, or higher than 8 on this website, to reduce the likelihood of someone actually parting their money with a competition that received a score of Not Recommended or less.

 Something not right in one of our articles?
 Let us know!